 IN THIS ARTICLE

 To enable rig relatives calibration for applicable datasets:

 1. Open a project and import images as usual.

 2. Click the settings cog icon to the left of the Start processing button.

-5. Click Start processing to run the image processing with rig relatives on/off.
+5. Click Start processing to run the image processing.

 The rig relatives are usually provided by the camera manufacturer and stored in the Exif data of each image.
 Pix4Dfields looks for this information and uses it by default if provided.